 - The Roads – to go out to The Breakaways and the Dingo Fence means driving on a long section of dirt road.
 If you do not have a 4WD car, you may like to reconsider doing this drive.
 It would likely have been okay driving in a 2WD too, but I’m not sure it’s worth the risk, especially with cars with low clearance.

 - Safety – Coober Pedy is one of those places that you would be crazy to go off and explore on your own outside the town.
-The Opal fields are LITTERED with mining holes (the estimation os around 2 million holes).
+The Opal fields are LITTERED with mining holes (the estimate is around 2 million holes).
 The last death in the town due to a mining accident was a seasoned miner who walked over a pile of dirt – not knowing that it was sitting on a piece of corrugated iron covering a hole.
 If seasoned miners can get it wrong, tourists shouldn’t even consider risking it.
 With a tour, visitors can be taken to safe areas and still see some of the mining operations without the danger.

 - Local Knowledge – Coober Pedy is a town that unless you talk to the locals you won’t learn a whole lot.
-Opal mining is secretive at best, and there appears to be a distinct lack of respect for the “rules” and it’s interesting to hear some of the stories of the inventive ways to get around them.
+Opal mining is secretive at best.
+There appears to be a distinct lack of respect for the “rules” and it’s interesting to hear some of the crazy stories of the inventive ways to get around them.